 Enable UPnP by checking ON in the screen above.
 UPnP allows the device to automatically:

-- dynamically join local network

-- obtain an IP address

-- convey its capabilities and learn about the presence and capabilities of other devices.
+- dynamically join local network - obtain an IP address - convey its capabilities and learn about the presence and capabilities of other devices. - dynamically open ports for UPnP aware software, such as MSN messenger advanced features (voice, remote control).

 Tools